SOliv1/Ravenous/README.md

 #### Within the Ravenous directory in your terminal, run npm install whatwg-fetch --save to install the whatwg-fetch polyfill and add it to your package.json file.

+### Set up and hide Api key from view
+const SECRET_API_KEY="xxxxxxxxxxxxxxx"
+then import the SECRET_API_KEY variable and use it where you need it.
+Given constants.js is in gitignore, it won’t be pushed to github.

+even better would to also make constants.js.example, in example, define the variable but give them an empty string:

+const SECRET_API_KEY=""
+then in your readme.md, include instructions how this should be set up (copy the example file, and set the variable). the example file can safely be pushed to github.

+### Yelp
 https://www.yelp.com/developers/v3/manage_app